 Institutional accreditation for schools that offer bachelor’s and graduate degree programs is administered by six regional bodies charged with assuring that colleges and universities within their purview meet or exceed various criteria for institutional integrity and quality.
 This type of accreditation is granted to the educational entity (i.e., the college or university) rather than a particular program or set of programs that may be offered by the school.
 The six regional organizations that accredit colleges and universities that may offer master’s in accounting degree programs are as follows:

 Programmatic accreditation is a separate and distinct process.
 It involves the assessment of academic programs offered in a particular field or fields, such as business, healthcare, nursing, and social work.
-The Council for Higher Education Accreditation (CHEA), a non-governmental organization that coordinates and oversees accreditation for higher education in the US, recognizes 49 programmatic accreditation organizations, including two of the three organizations that accredit master’s in accounting programs: the Association of Collegiate Business Schools and Programs (ACBSP) and the International Assembly for Collegiate Business Education (IACBE).
+The Council for Higher Education Accreditation (CHEA), a non-governmental organization that coordinates and oversees accreditation for higher education in the US, recognizes 49 programmatic accreditation organizations, including two of the three organizations that accredit master’s in accounting programs: the Association of Collegiate Business Schools and Programs (ACBSP) and the International Accreditation Council for Business Education (IACBE).
 The Association for Advancing Collegiate Schools of Business (AACSB International), which is the oldest accreditation organization for business schools and for business and accounting programs at the baccalaureate, master’s, and doctoral levels, was formally recognized by CHEA prior to 2016, at which time AACSB International chose to withdraw from CHEA.

 Online master’s in accounting programs may voluntarily apply for programmatic accreditation from the ACBSP, IACBE, or AACSB International.
 All three organizations have a formal accreditation process for academic programs in accounting, including online master’s in accounting programs.
 Programmatic accreditation from these organizations serves as one means of assuring that master’s in accounting programs have the academic personnel and instructional resources to offer training in the professional practice of accountancy.
 More information on the accreditation process and accreditation standards for degree programs in accounting is available directly from the ACBSP, IACBE, and AACSB International through the following links: